World Record Largest Wedding Vow Renewal

 In downtown Pittsburgh, there are several places near and dear to the hearts of lovers.
 Point State Park, the spot where the city began, is also a favorite location for beginning a new romance.
 The expanse of water seems to flow out from the tip of the point, giving the feeling of a path laid out before you, possibly a path of love!

 “Meet me at the Kaufmann’s clock” is a well-known Pittsburgh phrase.
 For decades the corner of Fifth Avenue and Smithfield Street, where a historic, ornate clock is situated, has been a rendezvous site for dates.
-One woman reportedly chose to meet blind dates there, telling her would be suitors the specific clothing she would wear so they could spot her.
+One woman reportedly chose to meet blind dates there, telling the would-be suitors the specific clothing she would wear so they could spot her.
 She confessed she never really wore the outfit her date was looking for, so that she could walk by them unnoticed if she did not like the look of things.
 Today, Kaufmann’s no longer inhabits the building, but people still credit Kaufmann’s for the clock.

 Romance at Pittsburgh Amusement Parks